-Beloved for its aesthetic beauty and exceptionally high quality, Georgian period furniture is arguably the most sought-after and enduring furniture in British history.
+Beloved for its aesthetic beauty and exceptionally high quality, Georgian furniture is arguably the most sought-after and enduring furniture in British history.
 At M.S.
-Rau, we offer a number of stunning Georgian furniture pieces in our collection that feature many of the Georgian style furniture characteristics.
+Rau, we offer a number of stunning Georgian masterpieces (including furniture) in our collection that feature many of the Georgian style furniture characteristics.
 If you're curious about how to identify antique tables and furniture, our resource center can help you make sure you know how to tell an authentic antique furniture piece from a fake.
 To learn more about this 18th century furniture style, read on below.

 THE GEORGIAN ERA

 As the exquisite predecessor to the Victorian era, the Georgian Era (1714-1830) is a period of British history marked by the reigns of George I, George II, George III, and George IV, the first four Hanoverian kings of Great Britain.
 Romantic style Victorian era antiques are among some of our most requested pieces of fine antique jewelry.
 A period of peace and prosperity spanning over a century, the Georgian period saw a great increase in innovation, an expansion of the already powerful British Empire, and a flowering of literary and visual arts and architecture.

 Two factors heavily influenced the stylistic evolution seen in Georgian furniture design, Georgian art, and Georgian architecture during this era: a renewed interest in ancient Greek and Roman art and architecture and the importation and popularization of mahogany.

-The influence of classical antiquity is most evident in the Palladian (sometimes called Georgian Palladian) style of the early to mid-Georgian era.
-This luxurious style of furniture, often massive in scale and extravagantly gilded, was intended to furnish the country homes, mansions, and palaces.
+The influence of classical antiquity is most evident in the Palladian furniture style (sometimes called Georgian Palladian) of the early to mid-Georgian era.
+The luxurious style of Palladian furniture, often massive in scale and extravagantly gilded with cabriole legs, was intended to furnish England’s country homes, mansions, and palaces.
 From a dining table to a dining chair, this style was popularized primarily by the designs of furniture maker William Kent.
-It is highly likely that the growing number of young wealthy Englishmen travelling to Italy for a Grand Tour ultimately led to the incorporation of classical Greek and Roman elements into a new English furniture design of the period.
+It is highly likely that the growing number of young wealthy Englishmen traveling to Italy for a Grand Tour ultimately led to the incorporation of classic Greek and Roman elements into a new English furniture design of the period.